 The student work in this course is in full compliance with the federal definition of a four credit hour course.
 The federal course credit rule requires a total of 180 hours (12 hours/week) of student work over an approximately 15-week semester for a full unit (four credit hour) course.
-See the Registrar's Office web site for the full policy and practice statement (http://registrar.lafayette.edu/additional-resources/cep-course-proposal/)
+See the Registrar's Office web site for the full policy and practice statement (https://registrar.lafayette.edu/wp-content/uploads/sites/193/2013/ 04/Federal-Credit-Hour-Policy-Web-Statement.doc).